 Most water heaters last for 10-12 years at most, so if yours

-is older than a decade, it could be time for a replacement.
+is older than that, it could be time for a replacement.

-When a water heater has reached the end of its lifespan, it can’t produce the same volume of hot water that it once could.
-The best way to extend the lifespan of the water heater is to check and change the anode.
+When a water heater has reached the end of its lifespan, it can’t produce the same amount of hot water that it once could.
+The best way to extend the lifespan of the water heater is to have the anode checked and replaced.

 Investing in a powered anode can also double the life of your tank and save you a lot of money on energy costs.

 Further, you will want to look out for any possible water heater leaks.
 If your tank is leaking, it will need to be replaced.

 Electric water heaters have an upper and lower heating element inside, though the lower element is the does most of the heating.

 Cold water is sent to the bottom of your tank where it is heated by the lower heating element when you switch on the hot water.
 The topmost heating element keeps the water heated as it ascends to the top.